Baháʼí Faith in Yemen: 2008–2013: Onset of harassment

-Harassment of Baha'is began in 2008 under the then-Sana’a authorities, when six Bahá’ís were detained and two were deported, amid clerical agitation.
+Harassment of Baha'is began in 2008 under the then-Sanaa authorities, when six Bahá’ís were detained and two were deported, amid clerical agitation.
 In December 2013, Yemeni Bahá’í Hamed Kamal bin Haydara was arrested on charges—including espionage—widely criticized as unfounded.

 2014–present: Houthi-controlled areas

-After the Houthi takeover of Sanaʽa in September 2014, repression intensified and became systematic.
+After the Houthi takeover of Sanaa in September 2014, repression intensified and became systematic.
 Immediately after a hearing in Hamed bin Haydara’s case on 8 March 2015, security forces arrested two Baháʼí community members attending the trial, Nadim al-Sakkaf and his brother Nader Tawfiq al-Sakkaf.
 In August 2016, security forces raided an educational event organized by Yemeni Bahá’ís and the Nida Foundation, arresting over sixty people (men, women, and children), raiding homes, and confiscating documents and passports.
 In April 2017, arrest orders were issued for more than 25 Bahá’ís; detainees over 2016–2017 included Waleed Ayyash, Akram Ayyash, Badiullah Sanai, Wael al-Arieghie, and Kayvan Ghaderi.

-On 2 January 2018, the Specialized Criminal Court in Sana’a sentenced Hamed bin Haydara to death and ordered the dissolution of Bahá’í administrative bodies, a ruling condemned by international organizations.
+On 2 January 2018, the Specialized Criminal Court in Sanaa sentenced Hamed bin Haydara to death and ordered the dissolution of Bahá’í administrative bodies, a ruling condemned by international organizations.
 In March 2018, Houthi leader Abdul-Malik al-Houthi publicly vilified the Bahá’í Faith in a televised address, escalating incitement by some officials and outlets.